relwell/DapsBundle/README.md

 ###Documentation

-For documentation on how to setup and incorporate this LDAP Bundle into an existing Symfony application, see [LdapBundle Setup Instructions](https://github.com/ylynfatt/DapsBundle/blob/documentation/LdapBundle/Resources/doc/index.rst#dapsbundle-setup-instructions).
+For documentation on how to setup and incorporate this LDAP Bundle into an existing Symfony application, see LdapBundle Setup Instructions in `LdapBundle/Resources/doc/index.rst`.